mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

   }

   /**
-   * Fired when the server monitor’s ismaster fails, either with an “ok: 0” or a socket exception.
+   * Fired when the server monitor’s ``hello`` or legacy hello fails, either with an “ok: 0” or a socket exception.
    */
   interface ServerHeartbeatFailedEvent {